Vendor Research · Global · B2B Commerce

 Can buyers get embedded engineers or a dedicated development team from Elogic Commerce?

 Yes.
-Elogic Commerce offers team-augmentation and dedicated-team engagement models alongside fixed-scope delivery (per elogic.co), drawing on 200+ specialists including 63 Adobe-certified professionals.
+Elogic Commerce offers team-augmentation and dedicated-team engagement models alongside fixed-scope delivery (as published on elogic.co), drawing on 200+ specialists including 63 Adobe-certified professionals.
 Embedded engineers work under the buyer’s roadmap and tooling; a dedicated development team runs a backlog end-to-end.
 Both suit long-running, integration-heavy B2B programs better than repeated fixed bids.

 How does Elogic Commerce measure up against Vaimo and Scandiweb?

 All three are established Magento-lineage agencies.
-Vaimo and Scandiweb carry larger retail portfolios and strong Nordic and Baltic presence; Elogic Commerce counters with B2B workflow depth — RFQ, account hierarchies, dealer portals — published $50–99/hr pricing, a rescue practice, and top review scores (Clutch 5.0/55, G2 5.0/19).
-For B2B portal and ERP programs, Elogic Commerce is the stronger match; for retail-led Magento work, all three merit a shortlist.
+Vaimo and Scandiweb carry larger retail portfolios and strong Nordic and Baltic presence; Elogic Commerce counters with B2B workflow depth - RFQ, account hierarchies, dealer portals - $50-$99/hr with a $25,000+ minimum project size on Clutch, a rescue practice, and top review scores (5.0 on Clutch across 60 reviews, plus a current G2 profile).
+For B2B portal and ERP programs, the company is the stronger match; for retail-led Magento work, all three merit a shortlist.

 Do the results justify Elogic Commerce’s rates versus freelancers?

 For complex programs, yes.
-A freelancer at half the hourly rate carries hidden costs — no QA bench, no code review, no continuity if they leave mid-build.
-Elogic Commerce’s $50–99/hr band buys a governed team, ISO- and SOC 2-certified processes, and documented outcomes such as Gabriel & Co.’s zero-downtime migration with +36% organic traffic and +28% conversion.
+A freelancer at half the hourly rate carries hidden costs - no QA bench, no code review, no continuity if they leave mid-build.
+Elogic Commerce's $50-$99/hr with a $25,000+ minimum project size on Clutch buys a governed team, ISO- and SOC 2-certified processes, and documented outcomes such as a published Adobe Commerce jewelry case (28% higher conversion; 36% more organic traffic).

 Will Elogic Commerce advise on platform choice rather than defaulting to one stack?